App AI's yet to learn tīkanga Māori

 “All language is a breathing, living thing and this technology includes levels of machine learning to ensure that the accuracy of the translations can be continually updated and refined.”

-Walker went to extensive lengths to explain to Te Ao that Translator's machine learning, or artificial intelligence (AI) inside Translator, is up to the task.
+Walker went to extensive lengths to explain to Te Ao that the app's machine learning, or artificial intelligence (AI) inside Translator, is up to the task.
 As more people use the app over time, its AI will improve its reo, and grasp our tīkanga.

 “We really hope people jump on and join us on this exciting journey.”